jngod2011/David_Time_Series_Data/README.md

  b.
 Interpolation("interpotu.m")
  c.
 Normalization("normotu.m")

+Several raw plots in the /Figure/raw TS plots shows some apparent visual difference between two types of preprocessing.
+The most obvious one is the stool B sample, where a lot of days have missing value towards the end.

+It seems using spline interpolation will result in negative adbundance, especially for those time series with big gaps.
+After trying serveral other interpolation methods, cubic interpolation seems to give out the most realistic looking and non-negative interpolated values.

+In the future, we may try Weiner's filter or Kalman filter to estimate missing values if necessary.

 # 2. Periodicity analysis
  a. examine power spectrum information, see if there's dominant frequencies representing periodical activities.